 When you’re ready to bake the farinata, preheat the oven to maximum temperature to get as close as possible to wood-burning oven temperatures.
-Meanwhile, place a small pan on low heat and sautè the onion, covered, in one tablespoon olive oil until golden and caramelized, about 10 minutes.
+Meanwhile, place a small pan on low heat and sauté the onion, covered, with one tablespoon olive oil until golden and caramelized, about 10 minutes.

 With the oven fully preheated, take a large pizza pan and line it with parchment paper.
 The farinata is famously sticky, so don’t omit the paper!
 Because the batter is so liquid, it is easier to put the pan in the oven and then fill it with the batter and condiments.
 At the beginning it’s like baking a broth, it looks quite worrisome but it does work in the end!

-Pour a generous amount of olive oil in the pan so the paper is covered by a thin film of oil.
+Pour olive oil in the pan so that the parchment paper is covered by a thin film of oil.
 Brush also the sides of the pan with oil.
 Place the pan in the oven leaving the door open and the rack half-way out.

 Stir the batter and pour it into the pan.
 It should be no more than 1 cm (1/2 inch) deep.
 If your pan is not large enough, bake it in 2 or more batches rather than making it too thick.